SumMAT Day Camp & Expedition FAQs

 What if my child has a friend going to camp?
 Will they be in the same group?

 If your child has a friend they would like to be grouped with, you may submit a buddy request.
 To request a buddy you must enter a full name (first and last) when registering for camp or by logging back into your ACTIVE account.
 We do our best to honor all buddy requests.

 Buddy requests must be made at least 2 weeks prior to the first day of the session your camper will be attending.
 The request must be matched by the buddy prior to the start of the session.

-We cannot guarantee buddy pairings, even give timely notice, etc.
+We cannot guarantee buddy pairings even given timely notice.

 How do I know which group my child will be in?

 Groups are a maximum of 10 campers with two leaders, plus one specialist for rock climbing, kayaking and sailing.
 Each group is broken up into ages, starting with Group 1 as the youngest campers in camp moving up to Group 4 or 5 (depending on the week) as the oldest group in camp.

 Because groupings are determined by the overall registration population, we are unable to tell you groupings until the roster is finalized.
-You will receive an email from the Directors 1 week ahead of the session you are registered for with your child's group and a schedule of activities for the week.
-As such, we can't tell you which activities are schedule for your child until the groups are determined.
+(This typically occurs by the Wednesday prior to a session.)
+You will receive an email from the Directors one week ahead of the session you are registered for with your child's group and a schedule of activities for the week.